abhishekkushwahaa/go-microx/README.md

 ## Features

+- **Interactive CLI with PromptUI**: User-friendly selection for project templates, database choices, and configurations.
 - **Automated Boilerplate Generation**: Quickly scaffold a complete microservices project.
 - **Multiple Project Templates**: Choose from predefined templates like E-commerce, Video Streaming, Food Delivery, and more.
-- **Database Support**: Choose from PostgreSQL, MongoDB, MySQL, and more.
+- **Database Support**: Select from PostgreSQL, MongoDB, MySQL, SQLite, or no database.
 - **Authentication Options**: Supports JWT, OAuth, and API Key authentication mechanisms.
 - **Pre-configured Docker Setup**: Seamless containerization with Docker.
 - **Customizable**: Extend and modify configurations based on your project needs.